 The Amex EveryDay® Preferred Credit Card from American Express is a cash back credit card with a $95 annual fee and a generous and versatile – but sometimes confusing – points-based reward system that lets cardholders redeem for merchandise, transportation, travel, and cash equivalents.
-With accelerated point earnings at supermarkets and gas stations, plus a frequent-spender bonus for people who make more than 30 purchases per month, this card is definitely more powerful than entry-level cash back cards such as Chase Freedom and Discover it – particularly for folks who spend heavily in those categories.
+With accelerated point earnings at U.S. supermarkets and U.S. gas stations, plus a frequent-spender bonus for people who make more than 30 purchases per month, this card is definitely more powerful than entry-level cash back cards such as Chase Freedom and Discover it – particularly for folks who spend heavily in those categories.

 If this card appeals to you, keep in mind that this points-based rewards system isn’t necessarily intuitive, and that point values vary depending on how you redeem.
 It takes a little bit of effort to play the system to your advantage.

-- Membership Rewards: The Amex EveryDay Preferred Card earns 3 Membership Rewards points per $1 spent at the supermarket, up to an annual cap of $6,000 (excluding superstores such as Target and warehouse clubs such as Sam’s Club).
-Above this limit, supermarket purchases earn an unlimited 1 point per $1.
-Gas station purchases, except those made at supermarket gas stations, earn an unlimited 2 points per $1.
+The Amex EveryDay Preferred Card earns 3 Membership Rewards points per $1 spent at U.S. supermarketS, up to an annual cap of $6,000 (excluding superstores such as Target and warehouse clubs such as Sam’s Club).
+Above this limit, U.S. supermarket purchases earn an unlimited 1 point per $1.
+U.S. gas station purchases, except those made at supermarket gas stations, earn an unlimited 2 points per $1.
 All other purchases earn an unlimited 1 point per $1.

-- Travel Benefits: Besides the Double Membership Rewards promotion for travel booked through American Express, Amex EveryDay Preferred has some useful travel benefits: 24/7 global assistance for cardholders at least 100 miles from home; 24/7 roadside assistance for all cardholders, regardless of location; and complimentary loss and damage insurance for car rentals charged to the card.
+Besides the Double Membership Rewards promotion for travel booked through American Express, Amex EveryDay Preferred has some useful travel benefits: 24/7 global assistance for cardholders at least 100 miles from home; 24/7 roadside assistance for all cardholders, regardless of location; and complimentary loss and damage insurance for car rentals charged to the card.

-- Credit Required: This card requires excellent credit.
+This card requires excellent credit.
 If you have any notable credit blemishes, you’re unlikely to be approved.

 - Very Nice Intro APR Promotion.
 The EveryDay Preferred Card’s 12-month 0% balance transfer and purchase promotion is very nice for people who need to make large upfront purchases without worrying about interest accumulating from day one, and for people with existing high-interest card balances.
-Capital One Quicksilver‘s intro APR promotion only lasts for a limited time, while the Barclaycard CashForward World MasterCard‘s intro promotion lasts 15 months from sign-up.
+The Capital One Quicksilver Cash Rewards Credit Card‘s intro APR promotion only lasts for a limited time, while the Barclaycard CashForward™ World Mastercard®‘s (note: this offer is no longer available) intro promotion lasts 15 months from account opening.

 - Potential for Rapid Point Accumulation on Standard Spending Categories.
 If you spend up to the $6,000 cap at the supermarket, and heavily enough at the gas station, you can accumulate points quickly with this card.
-That’s a definite advantage over flat-rate cash rewards credit cards such as Capital One Quicksilver (1.5% on all purchases) and Citi Double Cash (1% on all purchases, plus another 1% when you pay your bill on time).
+That’s a definite advantage over flat-rate cash rewards credit cards such as Capital One Quicksilver (1.5% on all purchases) and the Citi Double Cash Card (1% on all purchases, plus another 1% when you pay your bill on time).

 - Double Points for Travel Booked Through American Express.
 Although it’s not part of the EveryDay Preferred Card’s standard point-earning scheme, you can nevertheless look forward to earning double (2x) points on prepaid, non-car travel purchases made through American Express’s travel portal.
 This isn’t an option with many other popular cash back rewards cards, including Capital One Quicksilver and Discover it.